Should I neuter my dog? Pros and cons of spaying the dogs

 If you don’t want to spay or neuter your pet, consider alternative methods:

-• Vasectomy.
-This is an operation in which the seminal ducts are removed from the male dog.
-The testicles remain and produce hormones, so your dog will behave just as he would if it were not neutered.
+- Vasectomy.
+In this surgery, the male dog’s vas deferens are removed.
+The testicles remain and produce hormones, so your dog will behave the same as if he wasn’t neutered.

 Discuss possible solutions with your veterinarian.